 Cold chain management

-The Ministry of Health recently revised and updated it's national cold chain management documents.
-Each provider/clinic or hospital department storing and/or administering vaccines is to be familar and compliant with the following documents.
+The Ministry of Health recently revised and updated the national cold chain management documents.
+Each provider/clinic or hospital department storing and/or administering vaccines is to be familiar and compliant with the following documents.

 HPV immunisation programme

 From 1 January 2017, HPV immunisation is free for everyone aged between 9 to 26 years inclusive.
 Year 8 students are eligible for the school based programme.
 The immunisation is also available from GP practices.

 Non-resident males and females must receive their first HPV vaccine before they turn 18 years to complete the funded course of HPV vaccination.